entelognathus/agnathan-phylogeny/agnathan character list.md

 127. Dermal head covering in adult state: 0, micromeric; 1, large (macromeric) dermal plates or shield.
 > Miyashita *et al*.
 (2019), Character 1; Miyashita *et al*.
 (2021), Character 1; Dearden *et al*.
 (2023), Character 1.

 > - Dearden *et al*.
-(2023): “In previous versions of this matrix (Miyashita et al.45,46) Astraspis is scored as micromeric for this character despite the fact that is has a dermal skeleton formed from polyodontode tesserae30,33.
-For the sake of consistency with other scorings we have kept this and scored Astraspis and Eriptychius as micromeric, but we note that mesomery is arguably as similar to macromery as it is to micromery.
+(2023): “In previous versions of this matrix (Miyashita et al. 2019, 2021) *Astraspis* is scored as micromeric for this character despite the fact that is has a dermal skeleton formed from polyodontode tesserae (Elliott, 1987; Sansom et al., 1997).
+For the sake of consistency with other scorings we have kept this and scored *Astraspis* and *Eriptychius* as micromeric, but we note that mesomery is arguably as similar to macromery as it is to micromery."

 128. Dermal head covering, macromeric: 0, large unpaired plates covering dorsal and ventral sides; 1, covered by tesserae; 2, multiple plates.
 > Miyashita *et al*.
 (2019), Character 1; Miyashita *et al*.
 (2021), Character 1; Dearden *et al*.
 (2023), Character 1.